microbiomedata/nmdc-metadata/docs/Characteristic.md

 # Type: characteristic

 A characteristic of a biosample.
-Examples: depth, habitat, material, ...
-For NMDC, characteristics SHOULD be mapped to fields within a MIxS template
+Examples: depth, habitat, material.
+For NMDC, characteristics SHOULD be mapped to terms within a MIxS template

 URI: [nmdc:Characteristic](https://microbiomedata/meta/Characteristic)